-The stipend for the NYPL residential fellowships will be $70,000.
-Application for an ACLS/NYPL residential fellowship has the same eligibility requirements, application form, and schedule as the ACLS Fellowship Program, with the additional proviso that these residential fellowships will be granted to scholars whose projects will benefit from research in the NYPL's Stephen A. Schwarzman Building.
+The stipend for ACLS/NYPL fellowships will be $70,000, regardless of the applicant’s faculty rank or rank equivalency.
+ACLS/NYPL fellowships are subfellowships within the overarching ACLS Fellowship program; they have the same eligibility requirements, application form, and schedule.
+The only additional proviso is that these residential fellowships will be granted to scholars whose projects will benefit from research in the NYPL's Stephen A. Schwarzman Building.

-Please Note: Because this is a joint fellowship, applicants for the ACLS/NYPL residential fellowships must also apply to the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the NYPL.
-The application for the NYPL competition is available at http://www.nypl.org/csw.
-The deadline for application and letters of recommendation is 5 p.m.
-Eastern Daylight Time on September 26, 2014.
+Please Note: Because this is a joint fellowship, applicants for ACLS/NYPL residential fellowships must also apply to the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the NYPL.
+The application for the NYPL competition is available here.
+The deadline for application and letters of recommendation is 5 pm Eastern Daylight Time, September 28, 2018.

 An application for an ACLS/NYPL residential fellowship may have any one of the following outcomes: